WhiteSky-Labs/splunk-connector/_posts/2018-04-23-splunk-connector.md

     </tr>
     <tr>
         <td>Splunk SDK for Java</td>
-        <td>v1.3.0</td>
+        <td>v1.5.0</td>
     </tr>
 </table>

 # Installing and Configuring

-You can "test drive" the Splunk Connector by installing it in Anypoint Studio.
+You can get the Splunk Connector by installing it in Anypoint Studio.
 Follow the instructions to download and launch Anypoint Studio, then follow the steps below to install the Splunk Connector.

-However, to use the Splunk Connector in a production environment, you must have either:

-* an Enterprise license to use Mule
-* a CloudHub Starter, Professional, or Enterprise account
-* Contact the MuleSoft Sales Team to obtain either of these.

 ## Installing